Bairminer/BlackDuckKeyboard/README.md

 # BlackDuckKeyboard
 A fully 3D printed 40% keyboard powered by QMK
+This is one of my older projects, originally from 2018, which I have recently ported to GitHub

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].